waytohealth/victor-hugo/site/content/projects/remind.md

     authorname: Michael Josephs
     authorrole: Project Manager
 summary: >-
-  This study will use a randomized, controlled superiority trial to evaluate a hospital-wide initiative to improve counseling for postpartum women who experienced HDP during their pregnancy or in the immediate postpartum period.
+  This study will use a randomized, controlled superiority trial to evaluate a hospital-wide initiative to improve counseling for postpartum women who experienced hypertension during their pregnancy or in the immediate postpartum period.
 features:
   - feature: Surveys
   - feature: 2 way texting